tobyj26/tobyj26/README.md

 ## Hi there 👋 I'm tobyj26
-My current project is a HTML/CSS website and a python password generator
+My current project is a HTML/CSS website and a python password generator with various password types.

 My completed projects are...
 1. Dice Roller